 Available on backorder

-The debate about biological origins continues to be hotly contested within the Christian church.
-Prominent organizations such as Biologos (USA) and Faraday Institute (UK) insist that Christians must yield to an unassailable scientific consensus in favor of contemporary evolutionary theory and modify traditional biblical ideas about the creation of life accordingly.
-They promote a view known as “theistic evolution” or “evolutionary creation.”
+Many prominent Christians insist that the church must yield to contemporary evolutionary theory and therefore modify traditional biblical ideas about the creation of life.
 They argue that God used—albeit in an undetectable way—evolutionary mechanisms to produce all forms of life.
-This book contests this proposal.
-Featuring two dozen highly credentialed scientists, philosophers, and theologians from Europe and North America, this volume provides the most comprehensive critique of theistic evolution yet produced.
-It documents evidential, logical, and theological problems with theistic evolution, opening the door to scientific and theological alternatives—making the book essential reading for understanding this worldview-shaping issue.
+Featuring two dozen highly credentialed scientists, philosophers, and theologians from Europe and North America, this volume contests this proposal, documenting evidential, logical, and theological problems with theistic evolution—making it the most comprehensive critique of theistic evolution yet produced.

 Chris Shaw (PhD, Queen’s University, Belfast) is professor of drug discovery in the school of pharmacy at Queen’s University in Belfast.
 He is the author of hundreds of peer-reviewed papers and the cofounder of a biomarker discovery company.

 Ann Gauger (PhD, University of Washington) is director of science communication and a senior fellow at the Discovery Institute’s Center for Science and Culture.
 She is also a senior research scientist at the Biologic Institute